Mettler-Toledo International Inc. Announces Webcast of Presentation at the BofA Securities 2023 Healthcare Conference

-/EIN News/ -- Columbus, OH, April 10, 2023 (GLOBE NEWSWIRE) -- Mettler-Toledo International Inc. (NYSE:MTD) today announced the webcast of its presentation at the BofA Securities 2023 Healthcare Conference on Wednesday, May 10, 2023, at 10:40am Pacific Time (1:40pm Eastern Time).
-To hear a live webcast of the presentation, visit the investor relations page on the Company’s Web site at www.mt.com/investors.
+Columbus, OH, April 10, 2023 (GLOBE NEWSWIRE) -- Mettler-Toledo International Inc. MTD today announced the webcast of its presentation at the BofA Securities 2023 Healthcare Conference on Wednesday, May 10, 2023, at 10:40am Pacific Time (1:40pm Eastern Time).
+To hear a live webcast of the presentation, visit the investor relations page on the Company's Web site at www.mt.com/investors.

 Adam Uhlman Head of Investor Relations 614-438-4794